 Our distance learners are a growing community of dedicated students, many of them working professionals, with diverse experiences and interests.

-- you can study and work part-time wherever you are
+- can study and work part-time wherever you are

-- you can plan your studies around your other commitments
+- can plan your studies around your other commitments

 Distance Learning Programmes